How to Weld Sheet Metal or Thin Stock (For Beginners)

 If your welder doesn’t support a tack timer, you may keep the arc lit for too long on some tack welds, which inputs too much heat compared to the other tacks, warping the material.

-Also, try to increase your welding speed.
 If you weld too slowly, you’ll focus too much heat on one area.
+Therefore, increasing your travel speed eliminates one of those variables.
 Low welding speed is especially detrimental to stainless steel.

 Pros often use heatsinks to help conduct excess heat away from the welded metal.
 So, placing aluminum or copper flat bars underneath the workpieces can help prevent heat build-up and warping.

-Everything we discussed to avoid warping applies to preventing burn-through.
-However, if you blow holes in the metal, you’ve gone even further in the wrong direction.
+If you blow holes in the metal, you’ve gone further in the wrong direction.
 Some excessive heat warps the metal sheet, but too much burns it away.

 weld burn through example2